Conduct of a civil trial before the court

 FYI

-you can decide to prepare your file without the intervention of a pretrial judge.
+You can decide to rehabilitate your file without the intervention of a rehabilitative judge.
 To do this, you and your opponent must sign a participatory procedure.
 This agreement includes reciprocal commitments and guarantees and is intended to put the case in a state where it can be argued.

-Once the file is complete, the pretrial judge close trade and set the hearing date for your case.
+Once the file is complete, the pretrial judge close trade and set the date of the hearing of your business.

 The hearing at which your case is heard is called hearing.